Dimuthu21/MernContactApp/README.md

 # 🌐 MERN Contact Management System

-A **full-stack MERN (MongoDB, Express, React, Node.js)** application that allows users to manage contacts with full **CRUD (Create, Read, Update, Delete)** functionality.
+A **full-stack MERN (MongoDB, Express, React, Node.js)** web application that enables users to manage their contacts efficiently with complete **CRUD (Create, Read, Update, Delete)** operations.

-The system includes dynamic country management, form validations, and a user-friendly interface connected to **MongoDB Atlas**.
+The system features **dynamic country management**, real-time form validation, and a clean, responsive UI — all powered by **MongoDB Atlas**.

 ---